Federal Highway Administration (FHWA), U.S. Department of Transportation (USDOT).

 - Active transportation by walk and bike to establish the relationship to public health issues,

-- Traffic behavior of specific demographic group such as Millennials and the aging population.
+- Traffic behavior of specific demographic groups such as Millennials and the aging population.

 Within the USDOT, the Federal Highway Administration (FHWA) holds responsibility for technical and funding coordination.
 The National Highway Traffic Safety Administration (NHTSA), Federal Transit Administration (FTA), and the Bureau of Transportation Statistics (BTS) are also primary data users, and have historically participated in project planning and financial support.